Service mode in Azure SignalR Service

 Default mode

 As the name implies, Default mode is the default service mode for SignalR Service.
 In Default mode, your application works as a typical ASP.NET Core SignalR or ASP.NET SignalR (deprecated) application.
 You have a web server application that hosts a hub, called a hub server, and clients have full duplex communication with the hub server.
-The difference between ASP.NET Core SignalR and Azure SignalR Service is instead of connecting client and hub server directly, client and server both connect to SignalR Service and use the service as a proxy.
+The difference between ASP.NET Core SignalR and Azure SignalR Service is: With ASP.NET Core SignalR, the client connects directly to the hub server.
+With Azure SignalR Service, both the client and the hub server connect to SignalR Service and use the service as a proxy.
 The following diagram shows the typical application structure in Default mode.

 Application structure in Default mode